 The Campus Health Center is staffed by a Registered Nurse and is located in the south wing of Lusby Center, 2nd floor, next to room 211.
-The Center is open Monday-Friday during the hours of 8am-4pm.
+The Center is open at various times on Mon-Fri.
+Office hours for each semester are posted.
 Call 606-474-3136 to schedule an appointment.
 For medical advice before or after normal business hours, contact the after-hours nurse triage helpline at 1-844-324-2200.
 This is a free service from our professional health care partner, King's Daughters Medical Center.
 This number enables you to speak with the KDMC on-call nurse who can direct your needs.
 As always, in the event of a medical emergency dial 911.